Joan Ball: Early life

-Entry into computer dating
+Computer dating

-In 1961, when Ball was 27, she decided to leave Berkertex.
-She then took a job at a marriage bureau before starting her own marriage bureau.
-She founded the Eros Friendship Bureau Ltd in 1962.
-She had trouble advertising her service early on because there was a widespread belief at the time that marriage bureaus were actually fronts for prostitution.
-Because she could not easily advertise in print, Ball relied on placing radio ads with the "Pop Pirates"—the pirate radio stations that operated just off the coast of Britain in the 1960s playing rock and roll music that the BBC had banned.
+In 1961, when Ball was 27, she took a job at a marriage bureau.
+She founded her own dating agency, the Eros Friendship Bureau Ltd in 1962.
+Ball claims that she had trouble advertising the service in newspapers because of the belief at the time that marriage bureaus were actually fronts for prostitution.
+To avoid this, Ball relied on placing radio ads with the "Pop Pirates."
 Ball's company focused on long term match-ups and relationships—primarily trying to achieve marriages for clients—and catered to an older crowd who were looking to settle down or who had been previously divorced.

-In 1964 Joan changed the name of her marriage bureau to the St. James Computer Dating Service, and the bureau ran its first set of computer match ups in 1964.
+In 1964, Ball changed the name of her marriage bureau to the St. James Computer Dating Service, and the bureau ran its first set of computer match ups in 1964.
+Ball used a time-shared computer and acquired a matching program that would pair couples based on questionnaire responses.
 This made Ball's service the first commercially successful computer dating service in either the UK or the US.

-In 1965, Ball merged her company with another marriage bureau run by a woman and together they formed Com-Pat, or Computer Dating Services Ltd. Shortly after the merger, the owner of the other marriage bureau sold out her share in the company to Joan and Joan became the sole proprietor of Com-Pat.
+In 1965, Ball merged her company with another marriage bureau to form Com-Pat, or Computer Dating Services Ltd. Shortly after the merger, Ball bought out her co-owner's shares, making her sole owner.
+Ball advertised in The Sunday Express, Evening Standard, and The Observer At this time Ball was running both Com-Pat and Eros, ultimately selling Eros to focus on Com-Pat.

-Dateline, founded by John Richard Patterson in 1966, was a rival to Com-Pat.
-With this new rivalry, Ball saw a need for more advertising.
-By 1969, her company was receiving a good response to their ads in News of the World.

-Joan advertised in The Sunday Express, Evening Standard, and The Observer—all major British newspapers at the time.
-At this time, Ball was running both Com-Pat and Eros.
-She decided to sell Eros and focus on Com-Pat, due to her belief in the future of computerized dating and the potential growth of a service like Com-Pat.

-Com-Pat II

 In 1970, Com-Pat Two was launched.
-Joan and her company were using the most advanced matching system created at the time.
 The system used a questionnaire, and gave a list of four of the top matches at the end.